 “No, no, this is all wrong!” cried Aurora.
-She turned away, then said in a firm voice, “I would rather prick my finger on a spinning wheel and fall asleep for 100 years!
+She turned away, then said in a firm voice, “I would rather prick my finger on a spinning wheel and fall asleep for 100 years than have to marry someone I don't want to marry!
 Maybe by the time I wake up, people won’t have to get married if they don’t want to!”
 And she ran out the door.

 “Dear me,” said Merryweather to the other two fairies.
-“I don’t believe we prepared her very well for this day.”
+“I don’t believe that went over very well.”

 Aurora ran deep into the woods where her animal friends lived.